-Setting up Google Analytics Goals and Funnels for my website
+Setting up Google Analytics goals and funnels

-If you have a Google Analytics account, then you can define Goals and Funnels for your Shopify website.
-If there is only one step to your Goal, then you don't need to define a Funnel.
+If you have a Google Analytics account, then you can define goals and funnels for your Shopify website.
+If there is only one step to your goal then you don't need to define a funnel.

-- Register for a Google account.
+- If you don't have one already, then register for a Google account.

 - Add your Shopify site to your Google Analytics account.